okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-best-practices/index.md

 ## Request rate limit exceptions

-The size and structure of rate limits can be adjusted.
-You can request a temporary rate limit increase.
+You can adjust the size and structure of rate limits by requesting a temporary rate limit increase.
 For example, if you are importing a large number of users and groups, you may need a temporary rate limit increase.
 See [How to Request a Temporary Rate Limit Increase](https://support.okta.com/help/s/article/How-can-we-request-to-have-the-rate-limit-for-our-org-temporarily-increased?language=en_US).

 To request an exception, contact [Support](https://support.okta.com/help/open_case) a minimum of 10 days before you need the increase and provide the following details: